vittordeaguiar/portfolio/README.md

 ![Work in Progress](https://img.shields.io/badge/status-WIP-yellow)

 Welcome to my personal portfolio project!
 This repository contains the initial setup for my portfolio website.
-The goal of this project is to showcase my skills, projects, and experiences, but currently, it serves as a landing page redirecting to my main links.

 ## Technologies Used